evigog/Online-KMeans/README.md

-# Online-K-Means
+# Online-KMeans
-My Master Thesis project with title "A review of distributed stream processing systems and implementation of Streaming K-Means on Apache Flink"
+The implementation part of my Master Thesis project with title "A review of distributed stream processing systems and implementation of Streaming K-Means on Apache Flink", conducted during the last year of my studies in the Computer Engineering and Informatics Department, University of Patras, Greece.

 ### Execution Requirements
   scala version : 2.10.4